camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 - `latest`: the latest deployed version at the moment the call activity is activated.
 - `deployment`: the version that was deployed together with the currently running version of the calling process.
+- `versionTag`: the latest deployed version that is annotated with the version tag specified in the `versionTag` attribute.

 To learn more about choosing binding types, see [Choosing the resource binding type](/docs/components/best-practices/modeling/choosing-the-resource-binding-type.md).

 :::note
 If the `bindingType` attribute is not specified, `latest` is used as the default.
 :::

 ## Boundary events